AkiraKane/System-Puzzle-Insight/README.md

 when enabling client access to web server application from the internet, we usually map Docker container port 80 to the host machine port 8080 (since we expose 8080 to localhost).
 By convention, we use `8080:80` which is `<host port>:<container port>` in docker-compose file

-Also by running `docker ps -a` to list all the containers, running and otherwise.
+By running `docker ps -a` to list all the containers, running and otherwise.
 We spot something suspicious

 <img src="containers.png"/>